Admission to the UNI Teacher Education Program

 - Have a cumulative GPA of 2.5

-- Have completed an acceptable Application to the Teacher Education Program (The recommended application due date for a fall semester admission is October 1; recommended application due date for a spring or summer admission is March 1.
-Please allow a minimum of 4 weeks for application processing.)
+- Have completed an acceptable Application to the Teacher Education Program (Please allow a minimum of 4 weeks for application processing)

 Students are strongly encouraged to submit their Application to the Teacher Education Program and to pass the Praxis Core exam as soon as possible upon entry to the university.
 These two requirements should be completed no later than the midway point of a student's second semester at UNI (see bolded text below).
 Students are very strongly encouraged to take advantage of the workshops and tutorial preparation services provided by the Academic Learning Center prior to taking the Praxis Core.